Last updated: Dec-11-2024

 tag or in the videoPlayer

 instance.
-In both cases, they define the defaults that will apply to all video sources.
-You should not include the same configuration parameter in both the tag and the JavaScript element, but if you do, the JavaScript setting will take precedence.
+In both cases, they define the defaults that apply to all video sources.
+You shouldn't include the same configuration parameter in both the tag and the JavaScript element, but if you do, the JavaScript setting takes precedence.

 In general, if you set the same configuration parameter for a specific video source, those values override the values of the parallel setting for the player.

-However, if transformations are defined for both the source and the player, the transformation definitions are merged.
+However, if you define transformations for both the source and the player, the transformation definitions get merged.
 For example, you could define width, height, and text overlay transformations at the player level, and then apply some special effect transformations for a particular video source.
-The resulting video will include all of the above transformations.
+The resulting video includes all of the above transformations.

 The cloudinary autoPlayMode